To book call 020 8069 9000

 NewAssertiveness for Women

-Women are gradually working their way into key roles across many sectors, but one of the main barriers to success for women is their own view of their skills, and their lack of confidence.
+Women are gradually working their way into key roles across many sectors, but one of the main barriers to success for women is their own view of their skills and their lack of confidence.
 This is sometimes referred to as ‘the imposter syndrome’.
-A lack of confidence can accentuated by a feeling that they are not being heard at work (or seen), and that others are getting the limelight and taking the credit.
+A lack of confidence can be accentuated by a feeling that they are not being heard at work (or seen), and that others are getting the limelight and taking the credit.

 This course is for women who want to feel more confident and more assertive (not aggressive) in the workplace, and to make sure that they can get their voices heard around the table.

-To provide participants with:
+To provide women participants with:

-Participants will leave this course with the confidence and skill to be able to lead teams.
+After attending the Assertiveness for Women course, participants will leave this course with the confidence and skill to be able to lead teams.
 They will learn how to deal with difficult stakeholders by learning key assertiveness techniques by looking through practical examples, which will result in the development of tools for future engagements.

 10:00 - 16:00